90N45-d3v/BetterSniff/README.md

 ## Features
 - Sniff domains your victim is visiting (full path location if request is http)
 - Inject customizable javascript into every http website
+- Sniffed traffic will be logged for later analysis
 - Probe-request scanner (only rogue AP mode)
 - Create configurable AP (only rogue AP mode)
 - ARP-spoofing for beeing the mitm (only client mode)